Pharmaceutical Product Toxicological Support

 We consider ourselves the regulatory professional’s ideal partner when the knowledge required goes beyond the specifics of a particular regulation or guideline into the more nuanced territory concerned with risk assessment.

 Pharmaceuticals are administered by various routes including intravenous injection, by mouth, by inhalation or dermally.
 We are experienced in the application of available data (often generated by the oral route) to other routes of administration.
 Genotoxic or potentially genotoxic impurities and contaminants can pose a particular challenge to risk assessment, and we can apply EMA/ICH guidance and make best use of the TTC concept.
+In addition, our risk assessors are familiar with the recently developed guidelines and draft guidelines from the Product Quality Research Institute (PQRI) on extractables and leachables in drug products.

 Examples of specific assessments